leogx9r/ryzen_smu/README.md

 ## Example Usage

-For Matisse processors, there are several commands that are known to work:
+For Matisse & Vermeer processors, there are several commands that are known to work:

 ```sh
 # Note: Does not persist across reboots